Sam Houston State University College of Osteopathic Medicine

 - College English, 6 semester hours

-- Math/Statistics, 6 semester hours
+- Math/Statistics, 6 semester hours (3 hours must be Statistics)

 Applicants are offered admission in accordance to the schedule outlined among the participating medical schools in the Texas Medical and Dental Schools Application Service (TMDSAS).